Policy Brief

 The third indication is that when asked in the Jersey Opinions and Lifestyle Survey (JOLS) why they didn’t vote in the 2022 election, 3% said loss of the senator role.
 However, this is not an indication of whether there should be senators, merely an indication that the absence of senators did not cause many people not to vote.

-The final indication is a survey conducted by the Government of Jersey in January 2024.
-In response to the question “What would you say is the most important issue facing Jersey today?”, faith in government came third with 12%; the issue of the composition of the Assembly did not score 1%.
+The final indication is opinion surveys on top issues facing the Island.
+In a survey conducted by the Jersey Government in January 2024 faith in government came third with 12%; the issue of the composition of the Assembly did not score 1%.
+In a similar survey conducted by the Policy Centre in January 2025 faith in government came third with 9% and again the composition of the Assembly did not register.

 Issue 1 – number of candidates an elector can vote for

 One of the arguments for senators is that people can vote for a number of members of the Assembly.
-With the previous system people could vote eight senators, one constable and between one and five deputies.
-With the new system, they can elect fewer members of the Assembly, just one constable and between three and five deputies.
+With the pre-2022 system people could vote for eight senators, one constable and between one and five deputies.
+With the system for the 2022 election they could elect fewer members of the Assembly - one constable and between three and five deputies.

 It is useful to note the position in other jurisdictions –

-- In Guernsey, the system was changed for the most recent election in 2020 such that there was a single constituency with electors being able to cast votes for 38 candidates.
-Every elector had the same ballot paper with 110 people contesting the 38 seats.
+- In Guernsey, the system was changed with effect from the 2020 election such that there is a single constituency with electors being able to cast votes for 38 candidates.
+In the 2020 election every elector had the same ballot paper with 110 people contesting the 38 seats.
 (The politician who comfortably topped the poll, Gavin St Pierre, in a Jersey Evening Post article on 25 January 2025, said: “Guernsey’s Scrutiny Management Committee, in a review of the first election using the system, politely described (in an understated way) the election process as “a low information choice” for voters.
 It produces a “democracy” that is more Athenian than representative in its nature, akin to a random fruit machine resulting in 38 individuals being dragged off the street one day and dropped into government the next.
 This is almost certainly the reason that it is truly unique worldwide without any long line of visiting jurisdictions keen to understand how it works.”)

 - In UK parliamentary elections, people have just one vote for their local MP.